sololmos/sololmos/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on  ...
+- 🔭 My last project where i was working with my team is <a href="https://wallabyapp.vercel.app/">Wallaby NFT Marketplace</a>  ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...